-- appropriateness to the objectives of the SLTE class (this to be determined through needs assessment if the actual class goals/objectives do not match general SLTE goals) - demonstrated knowledge in and understanding of sector-specific terminology and labour market resources and ability to construct an appropriate content-based language lesson leading to participants" mastery of the content and its applications to their particular needs - clearly stated topic / thematic and linguistic/content objectives / lesson stages, including an appropriate warm-up, contextualization, isolation of content features, practice activities / tasks, and wrap-up that assess students" attainment of the lesson objectives one-page summary and analysis based on your case study to share with all participants next week.
-Participants will graduate with a booklet of examples.13
+- appropriateness to the objectives of the SLTE class (this to be determined through needs assessment if the actual class goals/objectives do not match general SLTE goals) - demonstrated knowledge in and understanding of sector-specific terminology and labour market resources and ability to construct an appropriate content-based language lesson leading to participants' mastery of the content and its applications to their particular needs - clearly stated topic / thematic and linguistic/content objectives / lesson stages, including an appropriate warm-up, contextualization, isolation of content features, practice activities / tasks, and wrap-up that assess students' attainment of the lesson objectives one-page summary and analysis based on your case study to share with all participants next week.
+Participants will graduate with a booklet of examples.14

-Outcome: apply an understanding of cultural issues around immigrants" job search experiences and develop a bank of materials for teaching inter-cultural competence in SLTE contexts
+Outcome: apply an understanding of cultural issues around immigrants' job search experiences and develop a bank of materials for teaching inter-cultural competence in SLTE contexts

 Assignment description: Review an assigned chapter of the Laroche & Rutherford textbook [or other source approved by the trainer].
-Choose one case study of immigrants" experiences of Canadian workplace culture that you consider especially relevant to an SLTE class.
+Choose one case study of immigrants' experiences of Canadian workplace culture that you consider especially relevant to an SLTE class.
 Prepare a

-13 2.5.
+14 2.5.
 PTCT requires graded assignments of more than one type.

-6. Training Tasks:
+6. Training Tasks :

 - Participants read an excerpt from the article "Language Matters in Global Communication," a review of research in the area of the relationship of grammatical to pragmatic errors in workplace communication.
 Participants discuss how to address their relative weights to learners with various views of the value of grammar in language learning.
-1415 - Participants write a reflective summary on the relevance and usefulness of the materials in this section of the training [dealing with interactions on the job] to their own understanding of cultural and language issues of workplace interactions.16 - Participants identify the SLTE sector that they are most interested in exploring and teaching and read the appropriate section of an assigned SLTE curriculum for that field (e.g. Occupation-Specific Language Training Curriculum = sections I. Introduction and II.
-Guide for Language Instructors).17 - In sector-specific groups, participants review an SLTE curriculum and list on flip chart paper any aspects which may present challenges to an ESL instructor; each group presents their list to the class; the class compares lists and notes any common concerns.18 - Participants build or plan an on-line platform for continued exchange / community of practice, for example a wiki or a Group in LinkedIn or Facebook.16
+15 - Participants write a reflective summary on the relevance and usefulness of the materials in this section of the training [dealing with interactions on the job] to their own understanding of cultural and language issues of workplace interactions.16 - Participants identify the SLTE sector that they are most interested in exploring and teaching and read the appropriate section of an assigned SLTE curriculum for that field (e.g. Occupation-Specific Language Training Curriculum = sections I. Introduction and II.
+Guide for Language Instructors).17 - In sector-specific groups, participants review an SLTE curriculum and list on flip chart paper any aspects which may present challenges to an ESL instructor; each group presents their list to the class; the class compares lists and notes any common concerns.18 - Participants build or plan an on-line platform for continued exchange / community of practice, for example a wiki or a Group in LinkedIn or Facebook.19 - Participants make a list of potential mentors or presenters in a specific field or task (e.g., interviewing practice)20

-14 3.1.Training draws on material that addresses theory and/or current research relevant to the content area.
+15 3.1.Training draws on material that addresses theory and/or current research relevant to the content area.

 16 5.1.
 Training includes tasks that require participants to engage in reflection on their professional practice and the learning experiences provided in the training.

-15 .2.
+17 5.2.
 Training includes adequate flexibility in the range of assignments and tasks to allow participants to build on and apply individual priorities and goals.

 18 6.1.
 Training facilitates collaborative learning.

-16 6.2.
+19 6.2.
 Training provides an opportunity for instructors to participate in a follow-up session moderated by the course trainer, either on-line or in-class.